← Back to Main Documentation Architecture Index

 5. Multi-Tenant Security: Supabase RLS ensures data isolation between organizations

-Development Flow with Director:
+Development Flow with Gateway:

 2. Frontend Development: Each service queries GraphQL API for specialized data needs